Mibew/real-ban-plugin/README.md

 # Mibew Real Ban plugin

-It hides banned users from the awaiting page.
+It hides banned threads and visitors on the awaiting page.

 ## Installation